 - A nurse from HPC will telephone you 24 to 48 hours following your procedure to check on your progress and organise a follow up appointment.

-- The steroid will last from 1 - 6 months, depending on the amount of irritation or inflammation present.
+- The steroid may last from 1 - 6 months, depending on the amount of irritation or inflammation present.

 If you require further explanation of the procedure, please contact Hunter Pain Clinic nursing staff on (02) 4985 1800.